Exciting updates are coming to the park!

 - Larger, more accessible swimming beach

-- New accessible canoe launch
+- New accessible canoe/kayak launch on Lake Alice

-What areas remain open to visitors during construction?
+- What areas remain open to visitors during construction?

-Plenty of recreation opportunities will remain available at the park during construction, including all parts of the park that are west of Highway 95.
+- Plenty of recreation opportunities will remain available at the park during construction, including all parts of the park that are west of Highway 95.
 You'll still be able to access:

 - Camping and lodging, including the Savanna campground, the Wedge Hill group camp, and the camper cabins;